Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 Paul Klee described his work as "taking a line for a walk".
 Sounds quite a lot of fun, doesn't it?

-Piet Mondrian contrasted thick, black lines with geometric blocks of bright, primary color.
+Piet Mondrian contrasted thick, black lines with geometric blocks of bright, primary colors.

 We count Marc Chagall among the abstract artists even though he used recognisable elements in his dreamlike works.
 But we consider him an abstract artist because no narrative intention exists in his paintings.